-- reduce the height of a dune crest in a coastal riparian and foredune management area, except where dunes are recontoured to remove introduced materials or to remediate dune blow-outs as part of coastal dune restoration work, or - b) exacerbate flood or coastal hazard risk on any other property, or - c) create or contribute to the instability or subsidence of land on other property, or - d) divert flood flow onto other property, and - any associated damming, diversion and discharge of stormwater does not give rise to any of the following effects in the receiving waters beyond the zone of reasonable mixing: - a) any conspicuous change in colour or visual clarity, or - b) the rendering of fresh water unsuitable for consumption by farm animals, and - information on the source and composition of any clean fill material and its location within the disposal site are recorded and provided to the Regional Council on request, and - 10) the Regional Council's Compliance Manager is given at least five working days' notice (in writing or by email) of any earthworks activity being undertaken within a high-risk flood hazard area, flood hazard area, where contaminated land will be exposed, or in sand dunes within a coastal riparian and foredune management area.
+- 8) any associated damming, diversion and discharge of stormwater does not give rise to any of the following effects in the receiving waters beyond the zone of reasonable mixing: - a) any conspicuous change in colour or visual clarity, or - b) the rendering of fresh water unsuitable for consumption by farm animals, or - contamination which may render freshwater taken from a mapped priority drinking water abstraction point (refer I Maps | Ngā mahere matawhenua) unsuitable for human consumption after existing treatment, and - 9) information on the source and composition of any clean fill material and its location within the disposal site are recorded and provided to the Regional Council on request, and - 10) the Regional Council's Compliance Manager is given at least five working days' notice (in writing or by email) of any earthworks activity being undertaken within a high-risk flood hazard area, flood hazard area, where contaminated land will be exposed, or in sand dunes within a coastal riparian and foredune management area.

-Work affecting archaeological sites is subject to an authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
-If any activity could modify, damage or destroy any archaeological site(s), an authority (consent) from Heritage New Zealand must be obtained for the work to proceed lawfully.
+- 1) Work affecting archaeological sites is subject to an authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
+If any activity could modify, damage or destroy any archaeological site(s), an authority (consent) from Heritage New Zealand must be obtained for the work to proceed lawfully. - 2) This rule enables progressive closure and stabilisation works being utilised as part of a continuing project to remain within the permitted thresholds. - 3) The thresholds identified within Table 13: Permitted Activity Earthworks Thresholds apply to the land disturbance activity, irrespective of whether or not the activity occurs on contaminated land or potentially contaminated land.
+Discharges from contaminated land or potentially contaminated land are provided for under section C.6.8 Contaminated Land, while the territorial authority is responsible for managing the disturbance of contaminated land.